qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/literal/literal-arguments.md

 ::::tip Example – Gamemode command using literal arguments

-This is a demonstration of how you co uld create a command similar to Minecraft's `/gamemode` command by using literal arguments.
-To do this, we are effectively registering 4 separate commands, each called `/gamemode`, but with different literal arguments.
+This is a demonstration of how you could create a command similar to Minecraft's `/gamemode` command by using literal arguments.
+To do this, we’re effectively registering four separate commands, each called `/gamemode`, but with different literal arguments.

 :::tabs
 ===Java